dzorlu/natural_questions/README.md

 span prediction, most of which genuinly does not have an answer, post-processing step needs to take the double-counting into account.
 The paper does that by always making a prediction and adjusting the answer with the help of the evaluation script.

+For each example, I exclude any null predictions.
+I take the prediction with highest count - this means that overlapping context gave the same answer-
+, if there is a tie,